vincenzocaputo/obsidian-mitre-attack/README.md

 In the `config.yml` file, you can change the following options:

-- **repository_url**: The base URL pointing to the mitre/attack-stix-data repository.
+- **repository-url**: The base URL pointing to the mitre/attack-stix-data repository.
+You can define also a local file path or other URLs.
+However, remember that this project is intended to parse data from the MITRE ATT&CK framework.
+Providing different JSON files may break the script execution.
-- **domain**: The MITRE ATT&CK domain to pull.
-It should be either "enterprise-attack", "mobile-attack", or "ics-attack".
-Note: Currently, only the "enterprise-attack" domain is fully tested.
 - **version**: The ATT&CK version to pull.
 You can remove this entry to pull the latest version.
+Please note that newer versions may not have been tested and some errors may occur.
+In case of an error, do not hesitate to open a problem.

 #### Run the script
 Run the application specifying the output directory path (i.e.: your obsidian vault)

 ```
-python . -o obsidian_vault_path
+python run.py -o obsidian_vault_path
 ```

 ### Options